Fun on the menu: Best family friendly restaurants in London

 Set in the courtyard with a bird’s eye view of the horses, this London city farm is not only a fun-packed and educational day out for the whole fam, but its lovely little café is low in cost and big on flavour too.
 Pets are also welcome so make it a whole family affair and bring your fur babies too.
+The cafe is open until 5pm at the weekend, and until 3pm Wednesday to Friday (closed Monday and Tuesday).
 Hot tip: Entry into Mudchute Park & Farm is absolutely free, but with the covid-restrictions happening you will have to book ahead.
 Spots go fast, so snag your tix quick!

 Mudchute Kitchen, Mudchute Park & Farm, Pier Street, Isle of Dogs, London E14 3HN